Built-in tools¶

 - Select Email

-- Fill in the email body prompt, subject, recipient, and execution description
+- Fill in the email body prompt, subject, To recipients, optional agent-added To recipients, optional CC recipients, and execution description

 Recommended callback-assistant configuration¶